typealiased/mockingbird/README.md

 ]
 ```

-Then download and install the latest `Mockingbird.pkg` from [Releases](https://github.com/birdrides/mockingbird/releases).
+Then download and install the latest CLI from [Releases](https://github.com/birdrides/mockingbird/releases).

 ### From Source